fkchang/opal-hot-reloader/README.md

 react.js components to react.rb.

 ### Goals
 * Bring the benefits of "leading edge web development" to All Ruby (via Opal) full stack development.
+One of my efforts to be more like Einstein in “Opening up yet another fragment of the frontier of beauty” - i.e. share the joy.
-* Batteries included out of the box - make it (increasingingly) easy for Rubyists to enjoy the previous one.
+* Batteries included out of the box - make it (increasingingly) easy for Rubyists to enjoy the previous goal.
 This is a manifestation of the "Ruby Way" of making the programmer happy
+* Try to add the least amount of additional dependencies to projects it's used in

 ## Screencasts